 The Mirage 200 is a great tent and reasonably priced, really in most places or websites who carry it.
 This one is a great option for those who are just starting out, or those who are on a budget.

-So you buying a tent.
-Which tent do you need to buy.
+So you are buying a tent.
+Which tent do you need to buy?
 This is a very difficult question to answer and all depends on when and how you are going to use the tent.
 There are four main areas you will want to consider.

 Capacity: how many people are going to sleep in the tent.